bravecobra/docker-kubernetes/rancher/readme.md

 ## Install rancher

 Provide an ingress proxy with SSL support.
 First create the certificate with mkcert (or omgwftssl) for the domain you want.
-Here we choose `rancher.localhost`
+Here we choose `rancher.olympus.home`

-Do let's set hosts file accordingly.
+Do let's set hosts file accordingly on your own machine

 - Windows:  c:\windows\system32\drivers\etc\hosts
 - Mac/Linux: - /etc/hosts